 - Self-Balancing Clusters.
 Self-Balancing Clusters automate partition rebalances to optimize throughput, accelerate broker scaling, and reduce the operational burden of managing a large cluster.
 Partition rebalances are completed quickly and without any risk of human error. - Tiered Storage.
 Tiered Storage allows deployments to recognize two tiers of storage: local disks and cost-efficient object stores (Amazon S3 or GCP Storage).
 Brokers can offload older topic data to object storage, enabling virtually infinite retention. - Scalability.
-Confluent offers the ability to scale to trillions of events as well as scale across business units in order to become an enterprise standard.
+Confluent offers the ability to scale to trillions of events as well as scale across business units in order to become an enterprise standard. - Enterprise-Grade Security - Structured Audit Logs.

-• Enterprise-Grade Security

-- Structured Audit Logs.
 Structured Audit Logs capture authorization logs in a set of dedicated topics, on a local or a remote cluster. - Role-based Access Control (RBAC).
 RBAC is a centralized implementation for secure access to resources with fine-tuned granularity and platform-wide standardization.
 Customers can control permissions by users/groups to clusters, topics, consumers groups, and even individual connectors. - Stream Governance.
-Confluent's Stream Governance capabilities enable customers to maintain enterprise-grade cloud security and compliance, including the ability to increase collaboration with self-service data discovery and understand complex data relationships.
+Stream Governance establishes trust in real-time data moving throughout the business.
+We offer an easy, self-service experience that enables more teams to discover, understand, and put data streams to work.
+With trusted, high-quality data streams, self-service data discovery, and insights into complex data relationships, teams can safely accelerate data streaming initiatives without bypassing controls for risk management or regulatory compliance.